Bespoke & Made-To-Measure Garments

 That’s because a proper professional cleaning is the only way to protect your wools from potential damage by moth larvae (time to say goodbye to those moth balls, herbal sachets, Tupperware-style boxes and cedar rings, blocks, chests and closets).

-Hand pressing the garment - sponge and press & clean and press
+Hand pressing the garment - clean & press

 Ordinary cleaners love their presses.